 Vegetarians are right

 Although the contribution of cows’ methane production to GHG is sometimes overstated, I do think vegetarians are on the right side of history.
-Meat production is simply too expensive, in every way: energy input (fossil fuel to produce cattle feed, use of land), GHG emissions (not so much the farts of cows, but the emissions due to clearing of ever more land for pasture and feed growth), and water consumption (several times higher, per calorie, than for equal numbers of calories directly consumed).
-Perhaps a small amount of meat could still be consumed, but not at the current North American levels.
+Meat production is simply too expensive, in every way: energy input (fossil fuel to produce cattle feed, use of land), GHG emissions (including emissions due to clearing of ever more land for pasture and feed growth), and water consumption (several times higher, per calorie, than for equal numbers of plant-based calories directly consumed).
+Perhaps a small amount of meat could still be part of the diet, but not as much beef as at the current North American levels.
 Vegans . . .
 I’m not sure, perhaps because I’d hate to give up eggs and dairy products.
-Surely we can develop humane ways of producing these foods?
-Surely?
+Surely we can develop humane and efficient ways of producing these foods?
 On the other hand, The Economist has declared 2019 the year of the vegan

-I realise, of course, that if dairy is kept in the diet, that will require cows (goats are probably less productive, per liter of methane produced, than cows for milk production).
+If dairy is kept in the diet, that will require some cows (goats produce more methane per liter of milk than cows).
 But surprisingly few.
 About 98 million bovines live in the USA today, most of them dedicated to building up their muscles so that they can be killed and eaten.
-To produce the amount of milk and other dairy products currently consumed would require only about 7 million healthy and properly-fed milk cows (diet and health influence the ratio of milk yield to methane produced).
-There would have to be a few bulls, too, stepping in from time to time to keep the cows lactating (saved sperm can do the trick, thereby reducing the requirements for live bulls).
-The methane production would be at least 90% less.
+To produce the amount of milk and other dairy products currently consumed would require only about 7 million healthy and properly-fed milk cows.
+Importantly, diet and health influence the ratio of milk yield to methane produced (1), as will be explored in a later post.
+There would have to be a few bulls, too, but saved sperm works fine, reducing the need for live bulls.
+The methane production would be at least 90% less than currently from beef.

 We need to worry about methane